May Gardening Tasks

 Planting early-, mid-, and late-blooming varieties of daylily ensures months of color from these low maintenance plants.

-Trees and shrubs - Prune spring flowering shrubs after bloom to shape plant and encourage flowers next year.
+Prune spring flowering shrubs after bloom to shape plant and encourage flowers next year.
 Mulch around young trees and shrubs to conserve moisture and control weed growth.
 Use caution with string trimmers around trees and shrubs so as not to damage tender bark and potentially girdle woody plants.

 While some yellowing of older leaves of gardenia is normal, yellowing of new growth usually indicates a micronutrient deficiency.